ethereum/EIPs/EIPS/eip-draft_grant_standard.md

 ### Getter Methods

 #### manager
-Returns the multisig, EOA, or other address responsible for managing the grant.
+Returns the multisig, EOA (External Owned Account), or other address responsible for managing the grant.
 ```
 function manager() public view returns(address)
 ```